 How long will it take?

-In general most procedure take 1 ˝ to 2 hours, with the topical anaesthetic taking 15-30mins to take effect.
+In general, most procedures take 1.5 to 2 hours, with the topical anaesthetic taking 15–30 mins to take effect.

-Yes it is 100% safe.
-We use state of the art digital machines for precision and hygiene.
-The pigments used are Iron Oxide and Titanium Dioxide and are safe, non-reactive and specifically manufactured for implantation into human skin.
-Our technicians are fully trained in Permanent Makeup (Diploma), Hygiene and Blood Bourne Pathogens.
+Yes, it is 100% safe.
+We use state-of-the-art digital machines for precision and hygiene.
+The pigments used are iron oxide and titanium dioxide, which are safe, non-reactive and specifically manufactured for implantation into human skin.
+Our technicians are fully trained in hygiene and blood bourne pathogens with diplomas in permanent makeup.

-We use new equipment for every procedure and we buy all our supplies from reputable licensed manufacturers in Australia and the USA.
+We use new equipment for every procedure and buy all our supplies from reputable licensed manufacturers in Australia, Europe and the USA.

 Will it hurt?

-Each client is different but usually there is little to no discomfort felt during a procedure.
-We use anaesthetic to numb the area before the procedure starts and then maintain application of anaesthetic to the area during the procedure to maintain comfort.
+Each client is different, but usually there is little to no discomfort felt during a procedure.
+We use anaesthetic to numb the area before the procedure starts and maintain the application of anaesthetic during the procedure for your comfort.

 How long will it take to heal?

-Healing time is minimal, usually 4-10 days for Permanent Make Up.
-A small percentage of people have some swelling and tenderness but this is hardly noticeable.
+Healing time is minimal, usually 4–10 days for permanent makeup.
+A small percentage of people experience some swelling and tenderness, but this is hardly noticeable.
+We will provide you with a take-home cream to apply to the area to reduce peeling.
 Most people walk out the door and back to their life with no interruptions.
-Pigments will initially be stronger and will soften over the next few weeks.
-We will provide you with a take home cream to apply to the area to reduce peeling.
+Pigments will initially be stronger and will soften over the following weeks.

 How long will my procedure last?

 The degree of permanency depends on the client.
-In general due to the natural aging of the pigments, environmental factors and the client’s unique chemistry the colour will need refreshing from time to time.
+In general, due to the natural ageing of the pigments, environmental factors and the client’s unique chemistry, the colour will need refreshing from time to time.

-We recommend a yearly visit to maintain Permanent Make Up procedures.
+We recommend 1-2 yearly visits to maintain perfect colour

 Can I have permanent eyeliner if I wear contact lenses?

 Absolutely.
-You will find it convenient to not have to apply your eyeliner everyday and you will know that it will always look perfect.
+You will find it convenient to not have to apply your eyeliner every day and knowing that it will always look perfect.
 Make sure you bring your glasses so you can take your contacts out for the procedure.

 I suffer from cold sores, can I still have a lip procedure?

-If you have ever had a cold sore, even if it was a long time ago, the virus will still be in your system so it is important that you follow these steps.
-Take a course of Lysine tablets at least one week prior to, and after the procedure.
+If you have ever had a cold sore, even if it was a long time ago, the virus will still be in your system, so it is important that you complete the following steps.
+Take a course of Lysine tablets at least one week prior to and after the procedure.
 Zovirax cream can also be applied to the lip area prior to and after the procedure.
 This will decrease your chances of getting a cold sore.